Out-of-sample error estimate for robust M-estimators with convex penalty: Gradient identities

-The second claim, where $\psi$ is only assumed to be 1-Lipschitz, follows from \cite[Theorem 2.1.11]{ziemer2012weakly} which proves the validity of the chain rule almost everywhere in $U$ for compositions of the form $\psi\circ u$ where $\psi:\R\to\R$ and $u:U\to\R$ are Lipschitz.
-See also the discussion in the proof of \eqref{eq:chain-rule-hard}. \end{proof}
+The second claim, where $\psi$ is only assumed to be 1-Lipschitz, requires the chain rule \eqref{eq:chain-rule-hard} to hold for almost $(\by^0,\bX^0)$ in $U$.
+The validity of the chain rule \eqref{eq:chain-rule-hard} boils down to the chain rule for